prominenceai/deepstream-services-library/docs/api-sink.md

 # Sink API Reference
-Sinks are the end components for all DSL GStreamer Pipelines.
-A Pipeline must have at least one sink in use, along with other certain components, to reach a state of Ready.
+Sinks are the end components for all DSL GStreamer [Pipelines](/docs/api-pipeline.md) and [Branches](/docs/api-branch.md).
+A Pipeline or Branch must have at least one Sink in order to transition to a state of Playing.

 All Sinks are derived from the "Component" class, therefore all [component methods](/docs/api-component.md) can be called with any Sink.